A Thousand Barrels a Second: Break point

 The book's rise to bestseller status must be attributed in part to its timing.
 Shortly after its 2006 publication, crude oil futures hit all-time contact highs.
 Moreover, the run up to US$147 per barrel of oil (West Texas Intermediate benchmark crude) in the summer of 2008 appeared to further corroborate Tertzakian's theory of an imminent oil break point.

-One goal of the author, a long-serving energy analyst, was to make the far-flung structure of energy supply chains comprehensible to the layperson by retaining a "big picture" perspective.
-The complex processes involved in the discovery, extraction, and distribution of energy mean that major energy transitions are measured in decades, not years.
-Pressures on both the supply and demand side, together with associative infrastructure and industrial dependencies, is pushing oil to a tipping point.
-A thoroughgoing paradigm shift appears inevitable:
+A goal of the author, an energy analyst, was to describe the structure of energy supply chains by maintaining a broad perspective.
+The processes involved in the discovery, extraction, and distribution of energy mean that major energy transitions take decades rather than years.
+Pressures on supply and demand, alongside infrastructure and industrial dependencies, affect oil markets, indicating a potential shift in the energy sector.

 As you read this book, we are on the cusp of a tipping point – what I call a break point – that will change the way governments, corporations, and individuals exploit and consume primary energy resources, especially crude oil.
 Over the course of the next 5 to 10 years, increasingly volatile energy prices are going to affect how you live and what you drive, not to mention the economy, the environment, and the complex geopolitical chess match that is now being played out for the world's precious energy resources.

 Although Tertzakian explores arguments from the peak oil debate, his rationale for declaring an oil break point does not hinge upon them.
 Reminiscent of Sheik Yamani's famous declaration that "the Stone Age did not end for lack of stone, and the Oil Age will end long before the world runs out of oil", Tertzakian brackets aside the peak oil theory and demonstrates that other factors are sufficient in themselves to initiate a decline in oil's position in the global energy supply mix.

 Tertzakian's 2009 book The End of Energy Obesity: Breaking Today's Energy Addiction for a Prosperous and Secure Tomorrow, written four years after A Thousand Barrels a Second, offers strategies for expediting a quick rebalancing in the energy sector following the oil break point.